-Coming to secondary school - how do you feel?
+Coming to Secondary School - How do you feel?

 Every child is unique.
 Every child has a special talent or strength.

-some can write amazing stories.
+Some children can run fast.
+Some children can play a musical instrument.
+Some children are creative and some can write amazing stories.
 What are your strengths?
 How might National Academy celebrate your strengths?
 For example, if you are really good at football, you could represent the school.
 Every child will also face challenges and difficulties.
 Some children may not feel very confident.
 Some children may not feel very sporty or be confident at reading.
 What challenges do you face?
 What could we do to support you in your challenges?
 What could you do to support yourself in your challenges?